hns/hns.github.com/_posts/2010-07-02-versatility.md

 title: Versatile Web Serving
 ---

+In this first installment on this weblog, I'll take a look at basic web serving with [Ringo].

 When talking about interaction with Java libraries, most people will think of it as a convenience thing, like in "you don't have to reimplement SMTP in order to send emails".
 And while that's also true, there's